AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-lead-activity-data-stream-setup.md

 We typically just need to know the MunchkinId for the subscription, and the associated Adobe OrgId, which enables access to the Adobe IO Developer Console.

-For the Lead Activity Data Stream, we will also need to know the specific types of events that you would like to subscribe to, which can be found in the [Event List](#event-list) below.

 ## Setup Adobe I/O

 See [Getting Started with Adobe I/O Events](../../../index.md)